ChinaKnowledge.de -

 Aug 16, 2012 © Ulrich Theobald

 Guicang 歸藏 "Return to the storehouse" was an ancient text that is only preserved in fragments.
-It was one of three books of "changes" (Yi 易) and was therefore also known with the title of Kunqian 坤乾, which is a reversion of the two hexagrams qian 乾 and kun 坤 known from the Confucian Classic Yijing 易經.
-In the ritual Classic Zhouli 周禮 it is said that the royal Grand Diviner (taibu 太卜) mastered three different methods of divination, one of which was that of the famous Zhouyi 周易 (i.e. the Yijing), a second one the Guicang, and the third that of the Lianshan 連山.
+It was one of three books of "changes" (Yi 易) and was therefore also known by the title of Kunqian 坤乾, which is a reversion of the two hexagrams qian 乾 and kun 坤 known from the Confucian Classic Yijing 易經.
+In the ritual Classic Zhouli 周禮, it is said that the royal Grand Diviner (taibu 太卜) mastered three different methods of divination, one of which was that of the famous Zhouyi 周易 (i.e. the Yijing), a second one the Guicang, and the third that of the Lianshan 連山.

 The late Han-period 漢 (206 BCE-220 CE) scholar Zheng Xuan 鄭玄 (127-200) was of the opinion that the Guicang was the standard mantic book of the Shang period 商 (17th-11th cent.
 BCE), before King Wen 周文王 of the Zhou dynasty 周 (11th cent.-221 BCE) introduced the famous Yijing.
 The first hexagram of the Guicang, kun, is the symbol of the earth, the storehouse (cang 藏) to which all plants and small animals return (gui 歸) in autumn.
 The obverse sequence of the two hexagrams seems to reflect a matrilinear tendency of the ruling house of the Shang dynasty.